OffchainLabs/arbitrum-tutorials/packages/eth-withdraw/README.md

 _Note: Executing scripts will require your L2 account be funded with .000001 Eth._

-### **Using arb-ts tooling**
+### **Using Arbitrum SDK tooling**

-Our [arb-ts](https://github.com/OffchainLabs/arbitrum/tree/master/packages/arb-ts) provides a simply convenience method for withdrawing Ether, abstracting away the need for the client to connect to any contracts manually.
+Our [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk) provides a simply convenience method for withdrawing Ether, abstracting away the need for the client to connect to any contracts manually.

 See [./exec.js](./scripts/exec.js) for inline explanation.